JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 Later on, if you are low on food you'll want to use higher defense armour.
 If you're grinding for XP against weaker enemies, you'll want to prioritise attack and strength, with defense not really mattering.

-The alchemist's mask (rare drop from Tamah Shaman in the "Tamah Tribesmen" combat area") is extremely powerful if you're using impact potions, as it doubles their impact.
+The alchemist's mask (rare drop from Tamah Shaman in the "Tamah Tribesmen" combat area") is extremely powerful if you're using combat potions, as it doubles their impact.

 ##### **9. What enchants should I use?**
 The game is pretty limited in terms of enchants, but I found a few that were super useful.
 Namely, the "double alchemy ingredients" glove enchant, and the "spices provide extra attack" helmet enchant.